riverfr0zen/graphene-mongo-extras/README.md

 This project is in a very early state.
-It achieves most of the functionality below, but very minimally at the moment.
+It achieves the core functionality below, but is missing niceties such as configuration options.

 Better docs will come later.
-For now, please see the tests for examples.
-Test are at:
+For now, please see the tests:
 * [filtering tests](graphene_mongo_extras/filtering/tests)
 * [other tests](graphene_mongo_extras/tests)

+Check out [graphene-mongo-extras-examples](https://github.com/riverfr0zen/graphene-mongo-extras-examples) for a demo app and query examples.

 # Overview
 Provides some additional functionality on top of [graphene-mongo](https://github.com/graphql-python/graphene-mongo)